fastai/workflows/conda-env/README.md

 # conda-env

-This is a GitHub Action that lets you use conda in your environment.
+This is a GitHub Action that lets you use conda in your workflow.
 If you're using miniconda3 and the base environment, you've got nothing to change.
 Otherwise, set these additional parameters as needed:

 - `conda_env` (default - base): Environment to activate
 - `conda_env` (default - miniconda3): Name of your base conda folder (normally `miniconda3` or `anaconda3`)